NLRB v. J. Weingarten, Inc.: Significance

+If the employer denies the request for union representation, and continues to ask questions, it commits an unfair labor practice and the employee has a right to refuse to answer.
+The employer may not discipline the employee for such a refusal.

 Since Weingarten was decided, the NLRB has extended and retracted its protections several times.
 While the right announced in the case has never been removed, the NLRB has changed its mind several times as to whether or not the right to have a representative present during investigations applies to non-union workplaces.
 In 1982 in the case of Materials Research Corp., the NLRB extended the right to workplaces that did not have unions.
 The NLRB reasoned that the right was derived from Section 7 of the NLRA rather than Section 9.
 While Section 9 covers the exclusive rights of unions to act in the collective bargaining process and are thus only available in unionized workplaces, Section 7 rights are available to employees without a union and thus do not vary based on whether the workplace is unionized.
 The NLRB further explained that the right to have another employee present during interviews that might lead to discipline helped to reduce the inequality between employees and management as intended by the NLRA.
 This would also be true regardless of whether a workplace was unionized.

 However, the NLRB removed this right from non-unionized workplaces only three years later in the 1985 of Sears, Roebuck & Co.
 In that case, the NLRB explained that the right to a union representative during inquiries that could lead to discipline was appropriate because a union protects the rights of all workers by safeguarding the terms and conditions for each individual worker.
 However, when there is no union present the right is inappropriate because employers have the authority to deal with employees on an individual basis and the right to the presence of another employee interferes with that.
 The NLRB further explained that a representative protects the interests not just of the individual employee, but of the entire collective bargaining unit.
 As a result, giving employees in non-unionized workplaces is like requiring the employer to deal with the equivalent of a union representative which is not intended by the NLRA.
 As a result, employees who are not represented by unions do not have the right to a representative during inquiries.